 - (a) The requirements imposed on a Generator by this clause 3.6 are intended to provide minimum safety and reliability standards for the distribution system and other Users.
-Subject to meeting these requirements, a Generator must design its facilities in accordance with applicable standards and regulations, good electricity industry practice and the manufacturers' recommendations. - (b) The safety and reliability of the distribution system and the equipment of other Users are paramount and access applications must be evaluated accordingly.
+Subject to meeting these requirements, a Generator must design its facilities in accordance with applicable standards and regulations, good electricity industry practice and the manufacturers' recommendations . - (b) The safety and reliability of the distribution system and the equipment of other Users are paramount and access applications must be evaluated accordingly.
 Generators must not connect or reconnect to the distribution system if the safety and reliability of the distribution system would be placed at risk. - (c) Where it is apparent that the operation of equipment installed in accordance with the requirements of this clause 3.6 may nevertheless have an adverse impact on the operation, safety or performance of the distribution system, or on the quality of supply to other Users, the Network Service Provider must consult with the User to reach an agreement on an acceptable solution.
-As a consequence, the Network Service Provider may require the Generator to test or modify its relevant equipment.
+As a consequence, the Network Service Provider may require the Generator to modify its relevant equipment. - (d) Unless otherwise agreed in the relevant access contract, the Network Service Provider may require a Generator not to operate equipment in abnormal distribution system operating conditions.